 By combining the regulatory authority and financial support of the Federal government with the efficiencies of the private sector, the crop insurance program has succeeded in meeting and even surpassing the goals set forth by Congress for broad participation, diversity and inclusion.
 By using the private sector, risk is shared among the private companies as well as the government.

-Federal Crop Insurance Policies
+Federal Crop Insurance Information

 Crop - Hail

 Revenue Protection with Harvest Price Exclusion (RPE)

 Protects against losses in revenue due to low price or in-county yields (not individual farm yields) due to insured causes, unexpected price declines, or both.

 Like GRP, GRIP is based on the experience of the county rather than individual farms, so while maintaining the insured’s actual production history is encouraged, it is not required for this program.
 A GRIP policy includes coverage against potential loss of revenue resulting from a significant reduction in the county yield or commodity price of a specific crop.
 When the county yield estimates are released, the county revenues will be calculated.
 An indemnity is due under GRIP when the county revenue published by FCIC is less than the trigger revenue.
 Since this plan is based on county revenue and not individual revenue, the insured may have a loss in revenue on their farm and not receive payment under GRIP.
 The Harvest Revenue Option (HRO) Endorsement is available for GRIP (see below).

 County Advantage Supplemental Insurance